luvskyy/YouTubeToFile-YTTF/README.md

 ## Windows (easiest install)

-Simply download the installer in the releases tab.
+Simply download the installer in releases.

 ## Run from source (macOS/Linux)